api3dao/oev-docs/docs/reference/oev/parameters/index.md

 :::

-The amount of USDC collateral relative to the bid amount that needs to be posted in the vault contract for a bid to win an auction, also the amount of funds that can be slashed upon misbehavior.
+The amount of USDC collateral relative to the bid amount that needs to be posted in PrepaymentDepositor.sol for a bid to win an auction, also the amount of funds that can be slashed upon misbehavior.
 This will be represented as a % of the bid amount and initially set to 10%.